Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Numerical experiments

+The numerical approach is highly similar to the method used to solve the benchmark case.
+One difference is that we have to estimate the reservation utility of the population, namely $\underline v$, given by \eqref{eq:reservation_utility}.
+Using a Monte Carlo method and a Euler scheme with a time-discretisation of 200 time-steps and $10^6$ trajectories, we obtain an approximated value $\underline v =-0.02937$.
+Then, we can solve \eqref{eq:HJBGen} through the aforementioned semi-Lagrangian scheme, with $200$ time steps, as well as a step discretisation for the grid in $(s,i,y)$ corresponding to $(0.0025,0.0025,0.005)$, leading to a number of meshes at maturity equal to $250 \times 70 \times 800$.
 A last technical point concerning the domain of the control $Z$.
 Although this control of the government, used to index the tax on the proportion of infected, can take high values, we have to bound its domain in order to perform the numerical simulations.
 We choose to restrict its domain to an interval $[-Z_{\rm max}, Z_{\rm max}]$, and consider a discretisation step equal to $0.5$.
 One would naturally expect that a larger choice would lead to somewhat better solutions.
 However, this neglects a fundamental numerical issue: large values of $Z$ increase the numerical cost, as they enlarge the volatility of the process $Y$ (given by $\sigma Z I S$).
 As such, since the volatility cone becomes larger, it is necessary to sample a much larger grid in order to be able to cover the region were $Y$ will most likely take its values.
 Too large values of $Z_{\rm max}$ therefore become numerically intractable, unless one is willing to sacrifice accuracy.
 A balance need to be struck, which is why we capped $Z_{\rm maz}$ at $30$.
-A sensitivity analysis with respect to variations of $Z_{\rm max}$ is provided in \Cref{fig:optZSIR}.
-Though the trajectories of the optimal $Z$ are somewhat impacted, \Cref{fig:optISIR} confirms that this is minimal impact on the trajectories of $I$ itself.
-Indeed, for different values for $Z_{\rm max}$, the shape of the parameter $Z$ remains the same.
-More importantly, we will see that the paths of the optimal transmission rate, namely $\beta^\star$, associated to different $Z_{\rm max}$, are almost superposed.
-As a consequence, the dynamic of $I$ also follows almost the same paths independently of $Z_{\rm max}$.